Opening hours: 8.45am - 6pm

 In 2020 and again in 2024, Serena was deployed as an investigator by Justice Rapid Response in relation to allegations of genocide that form the basis of the International Court of Justice Case between the Gambia and Myanmar.

 Between 2016 and 2018, Serena worked for the United Nations Syrian Commission of Inquiry.
 Her role included conducting field investigations into war crimes and human rights violations committed by all parties to the conflict, including ISIS.
-She was responsible for compiling and analysing evidence and producing the first report of the Commission focusing on the use of sexual and gender based violence in the conflict, entitled I lost my Dignity: Sexual and Gender Based Violence in the Syrian Arab Republic.
-(See link to Serena chairing UN launch: [FACEBOOK])
+She was responsible for compiling and analysing evidence and producing the first report of the Commission focusing on the use of sexual and gender based violence in the conflict, entitled I lost my Dignity: Sexual and Gender Based Violence in the Syrian Arab Republic (You can see a video of Serena chairing the report’s launch at the UN by clicking here).

 Serena is also a Senior Civilian Expert for the UK Office of Conflict, Stabilisation and Mediation, a cross HMG unit based in the UK Foreign, Commonwealth and Development Office, but conducting work for a range of Government departments including the NCA and HO.
 In this role she has frequently provided advice and technical expertise in developing and assessing security and justice capacity building programmes around the world.